Need to remove 50% quota limit to facilitate reservation to Marathas; Centre should take steps: Ajit Pawar | Politics

 - India

+Because of the coronavirus pandemic, the state government allowed only 500 people to attend the events on the fort, while only 200 people were allowed to take part in the 'Shiv Jyoti Run'.

+Maharashtra Tourism and Environment Minister Aaditya Thackeray, Home Minister Dilip Walse Patil, Revenue Minister Balasaheb Thorat, among others, also attended the programs.
+BJP MP Sambhajiraje Chhatrapati, a descendant of Shivaji Maharaj, also paid a brief visit to the fort.

 Pawar said, ''Due to COVID-19 restrictions, many people couldn't attend today's ceremony.
 But soon when the country will be free from the pandemic, there will be a great celebration.
-For restoration work at Shivneri, forest, archeological and other departments are working together.
+For restoration work at Shivneri, forest, archaeological and other departments are working together.
 Many works are also planned at the area where Rajyabhishek took place at Raigad.''
+Talking to the media after the event, the deputy chief minister said, ''The state is making efforts to get a reservation for the Maratha community without hampering reservation of other communities.
+Sambhajiraje was here, but due to another event he left Shivneri and couldn't attend the meeting.
+I have appealed to him not to go on a hunger strike for Maratha reservation.''

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)